Police Quest: SWAT 2

 Police Quest: SWAT 2 (stylized as SWAT2) is a 1998 real-time tactics video game developed by Yosemite Entertainment and published by Sierra FX (both studios of Sierra On-Line) exclusively for Microsoft Windows.
 It is the sixth installment in the Police Quest series and the second installment in the SWAT subseries.
-The game follows the Los Angeles Police Department (LAPD) Metropolitan Division SWAT team as they battle a domestic terrorist militia launching attacks across Los Angeles.
+The game follows the Los Angeles Police Department (LAPD) Metropolitan Division SWAT team as they clash with a domestic terrorist militia launching attacks across Los Angeles.

 SWAT 2 uses an isometric view, with the player issuing orders to individual units as they move through the level.
 The game has two campaigns, featuring storylines for both police and terrorists.

 The game received average reviews, though they were more positive than its predecessor.
 A sequel, SWAT 3: Close Quarters Battle, was released in 1999.

 Gameplay

 Police Quest: SWAT 2 is a real-time tactics game played from an isometric perspective.
 The player takes the role of a commander, ordering the units they selected in the pre-mission selection stage and completing objectives.
 Movements and actions are conducted by selecting units and clicking where they must move or what they must target.
 Units can be sorted into "elements" (color-coded teams) to make managing multiple squads easier.
-Each unit has skills in two categories: "marksmanship", relating to weapons (namely handguns, automatic weapons, shotguns, and sniper rifles); and "cross-training", which vary between factions but generally relate to equipment and utility proficiency.
-Police have a third skill category, "certification", that denote whether or not they are able to specialize in a certain role (element leader, sniper, explosives, EMT, K9), each of which have special abilities, such as snipers being able to reveal any part of the map within their line of sight.
-Units can carry equipment with them, such as breaching tools, gas masks, grenades, bombs, and bulletproof vests.The game features two separate campaigns, one following the LAPD SWAT and the other following the Five Eyes terrorist organization.
+Each unit has skills in two categories: "marksmanship", relating to weapons (namely handguns, automatic firearms, shotguns, and sniper rifles); and "cross-training", which vary between factions but generally relate to equipment and utility proficiency.
+SWAT units have a third skill category, "certification", that denote whether or not they are able to specialize in a certain role (element leader, sniper, explosives, EMT, K9), each of which have unique abilities, such as snipers being able to reveal any part of the map within their line of sight.
+Units can carry equipment with them, such as breaching tools, gas masks, grenades, bombs, and body armor.The game features two separate campaigns, one following the LAPD SWAT and the other following the Five Eyes terrorist organization.
 Each faction has unique weapons and equipment, though they are mostly symmetrical in nature.
-Additionally, SWAT has four support abilities (attempt negotiations, call air support to spot enemies, call SWAT vehicle to breach doors and walls, request sniper support), while Five Eyes only has two (accept negotiations, call getaway car).
+SWAT has four support abilities (attempt negotiations, call air support to spot enemies, call SWAT vehicle to breach doors and walls, request sniper support), while Five Eyes only has two (accept negotiations, call getaway car).
 Both factions have unique gameplay factors in their campaigns: SWAT has units readily available, while Five Eyes must recruit more units; SWAT is briefed during a mission, while Five Eyes is briefed before; SWAT must follow rules of engagement and preferably arrest suspects, while Five Eyes can kill police and hostages with minimal consequences; and the objectives of SWAT missions are different from Five Eyes campaigns, with Five Eyes causing incidents while SWAT responds to stop them.